MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 ## REWORK([context],[attributeName])

-Calculates a count of rework events, grouped according to the [context]; short version of COUNTIF(ISREWORK()) expression
+Calculates a count of rework events, grouped according to the [context]; short version of COUNTIF(ISREWORK()) expression.

 - **[context]**: The context in which the operation is calculated